As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 8. CHECK INSULATION LEVELS

-Everyone knows that insulation keeps your home more comfortable and saves money on the heating (and air-conditioning) costs.
+Everyone knows that insulation keeps your home more comfortable and saves money on heating (and air-conditioning) costs.

 - Check the attic for sufficient insulation levels.
 You should not be able to see any ceiling joists or the bottom chord of a rafter.
 If you do, more insulation is needed.

-- Add insulation to pipes and duct-work in unheated areas.
+- Add insulation to pipes and ductwork in unheated areas.

 - Consider hiring a contractor to help evaluate insulation needs in your home.
 Also, check with your public utility.
 Many companies offer programs that help customers identify deficiencies in home insulation levels.